Shashikala-manohari/QR-based-bus-pass-system/README.md

 2. **Bus Pass Generation**: A unique QR code is assigned to the user.
 3. **Credit Top-Up**: Users add funds to their balance via PayHere.
 4. **Boarding Process**: Passengers scan their QR code when entering the bus.
-5. **Fare Calculation**: The system deducts the fare based on the entry and exit points.
+5. **Fare Calculation**: The system deducts the fare based on the entry and exit points, ensuring transparency and accuracy.
 6. **Real-Time Updates**: All transactions and balance updates reflect instantly in Firebase.

 ## Benefits
 - **Efficiency**: Reduces boarding time and delays.
 - **Cost-Effective**: Minimizes expenses associated with printing and distributing paper passes.
+- **Accurate Fare Handling**: Eliminates overcharging and ensures passengers receive correct fare calculations.
 - **Environmentally Friendly**: Promotes sustainability by eliminating paper waste.
 - **User Convenience**: Provides an easy-to-use digital solution for fare management.